 Oral History: An Interdisciplinary Anthology (American Association for State and Local History, 1984; AltaMira,1996, Rowman & Littlefield)

 by David K. Dunaway and Willa K. Baum, collects classic articles demonstrating the basic applications of oral history, while also acting as a guidebook for research.

 Among the historians included are: Sandro Portelli, Ron Grele, Barbara Tuchman, Alex Haley, and many others.
 For librarians, writers, producers, interviewers, and everyone interested in learning and using oral writing.
 The anthology:

 • Traces the origins of oral history in the United States.

-• Reviews the approaches to oral history used by folklorists, historians, anthropologists, and librarians, among others.
+• Reviews approaches to oral history by folklorists, historians, anthropologists, and librarians.

 • Addresses the applications of oral history for family, regional, and ethnic historians and internationally, oral history in Latin America, Europe, Britain, and the Caribbean.